Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Introduction

 \subsection{Organization}

 In the remainder of this section, we outline our notation and introduce various concepts that will be employed throughout the paper.
-In Section~\ref{s.Pd}, we describe our problem of interests and explain its connection to various existing types of sparsity-inducing techniques.
-In Section~\ref{s.Ad}, we describe the details of our proposed AIR algorithm and apply it to different types of nonconvex sparsity-inducing terms.
-The optimality condition and the global convergence of the proposed algorithm in different situations are provided in Section~\ref{s.Conv}.
-We discuss implementations of our methods and the results of numerical experiments in Section~\ref{sec.experiment}.
-Concluding remarks are provided in Section~\ref{sec.conclusion}.
+In \S~\ref{s.Pd}, we describe our problem of interests and explain its connection to various existing types of sparsity-inducing techniques.
+In \S~\ref{s.Ad}, we describe the details of our proposed AIR method and apply it to different types of nonconvex sparsity-inducing terms.
+The optimality condition and the global convergence of the proposed algorithm in different situations are provided in \S~\ref{s.Conv}.
+We discuss implementations of our methods and the results of numerical experiments in in \S~\ref{sec.experiment}.
+Concluding remarks are provided in \S~\ref{sec.conclusion}.

-\subsection{Notation and Preliminaries}
+\subsection{Notation and preliminaries}

 Much of the notation that we use is standard, and when it is not, a definition is provided.
 For convenience, we review some of this notation and preliminaries here.